 (Or Easy Whole Grain Flatbread which is what it's called in the book)

 - 1 cup of chickpea flour (also called garbanzo flour or besan)*

 - 1 teaspoon of salt

-- 2 tablespoons or so of olive oil
+- 2 tablespoons or so of coconut oil

 - 1/2 a large onion, thinly sliced (Mr. Bittman says this is optional, but I highly suggest you use it)

 - 1 tablespoon of fresh rosemary leaves (also optional, but why would you leave it out?)

 1. Put the flour in a bowl, add salt and slowly add 1.5 cups of water, whisking to eliminate lumps.
 Cover with a towel and let is sit while your oven heats, or for as long as 12 hours.
 The batter should be the consistency of thin pancake batter.

 2. If you're making this right away, preheat the oven to 450 degrees Fahrenheit.
 Add the oil, onions and rosemary to a cast iron (or oven proof) pan and put it in the oven to heat up until you start to smell the rosemary and onions.
 About 5-7 mins or so.
 Just keep an eye on it.
 Remove the pan (make sure you're wearing your oven mitt!) and set it on top of the stove until the oven is ready.